minhajuddin/prefixed_uuids/README.md

 1. Can I use this with integer IDs?
     No. However, feel free to fork this and change the code to serialize/deserialize ints.
 It is doable with just a few changes.
 2. Why use `.` for the separator instead of `_` or `-`?
     `_` and `-` are part of the alphabet for the base64url encoding scheme that we use to encode the UUID bytes.
 To make the code more robust, we use a separator that is not part of that alphabet.
 Also, we don't use `:` because it is encoded in urls which is a minor annoyance.
 The only other separator that can be used other than `.` which is not encoded is `~`.
+You can now use either `.` or `~` as separators with the `WithSeparator` method.

 ## Size Comparison